volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

 If the returned promise resolves, it is resolved with an aggregating array of the values from the resolved promises, in the same order as defined in the iterable of multiple promises.

-If it rejects, it is rejected with the reason from the first promise in the iterable that was rejected.
+If it rejects, it is rejected with the reason from the first promise in the iterable that was rejected:

 ```javascript
 const promise1 = new Promise((resolve, reject) => {